yoonalimsuwan/REAL-FOLD-ONE/README.md

 quantum computers, we can harness the synergy of differentiable physics and AI to solve macromolecular problems at constant cost today.

+### REAL FOLD ONE vs. Phenix: Complementary Roles in Structural Refinement

+Phenix is the gold standard for refining structures against experimental data (Cryo‑EM density maps, X‑ray diffraction).
+It optimises atomic coordinates to maximise agreement with the observed data, using a likelihood‑based target function.
+REAL FOLD ONE, by contrast, is a **physics‑ and AI‑driven refinement engine**—it does not require experimental data and instead minimises a fully differentiable energy function under SOC control.

+**When REAL FOLD ONE can replace Phenix (or where it excels):**
+- **Post‑AlphaFold 3 refinement** – AF3 models often contain minor steric clashes
+  or strained geometry.
+REAL FOLD ONE relaxes these purely through physics, without any experimental map, often outperforming Phenix’s geometry regularisation for this task.
+- **High‑throughput mutation scanning** – Phenix is not designed for thousands of *in silico* mutations.
+REAL FOLD ONE’s HT module can evaluate ΔΔG values across massive mutational landscapes on multi‑GPU systems.
+- **Differentiable integration with AI** – REAL FOLD ONE is fully differentiable (PyTorch autograd).
+It can backpropagate gradients through the entire refinement process, enabling AI‑driven surrogate models and closed‑loop training.
+Phenix has no comparable capability.

+**When Phenix remains essential:**
+- **Experimental data fitting** – Phenix refines against real electron density maps, optimising R‑work/R‑free.
+REAL FOLD ONE does not use experimental data and cannot replace this step.

+**Ideal hybrid workflow:**
+1. Build an initial model with Phenix (using Cryo‑EM/X‑ray data).
+2. Pass the model to REAL FOLD ONE for final physics‑based cleanup, resolving clashes and optimising electrostatics.
+3. For purely computational pipelines (AlphaFold → refinement → MD), REAL FOLD ONE can be used without Phenix.

+Thus, REAL FOLD ONE and Phenix are not competitors but complementary tools that together span the full spectrum from experiment‑driven to physics‑driven refinement.

 Citing REAL FOLD ONE

 ```